eyals/blog-public/docs/development/feature-guide.md

     - Include specific implementation decisions, technical solutions, known limitations, UX or API behaviors, and any reusable logic.
 Avoid general statements like “added X feature” unless accompanied by how/why it works.
     - Think of this section as the TL;DR of the plan, decisions, caveats, and what might help or break if someone builds on this.
     - Pro tip: Include items that answer: What was architecturally interesting?
 What tradeoffs were made?
 What’s fragile or tricky?
 What’s especially reusable?
-    - Examples: "Uses JSONB column for storing voice configuration templates", "Performs slug validation client-side to prevent backend collision", "Extracted ShowEditorForm as a shared component", "Skipped real-time sync due to rate limits (logged as debt)".

-### Config backup

-- Run /scripts/backup-config.js
-- The script will create a backup of the config table in /supabase/backup/config.csv

 ### Git related tasks